On Goren-Oort stratification for quaternionic Shimura varieties: The global geometry of the GO-strata: Helm's isogeny trick

 \subsection{End of proof of Theorem~\ref{T:main-thm-unitary}}

-Statement (1) of \ref{T:main-thm-unitary} follows from Proposition~\ref{P:Y_S=X_S} and \ref{P:Y_T=Z_T}.
+Statement (1) of Theorem~\ref{T:main-thm-unitary} follows from Propositions~\ref{P:Y_S=X_S} and \ref{P:Y_T=Z_T}.
 Statements (2) and (3) are clear from the proof of (1).
-It remains to prove statement (4), namely the compatibility of partial Frobenius.
+It remains to prove statement (4), namely the compatibility of the twisted partial Frobenius.
 We use $X'_{\tilde \ttS,\ttT}$, $Y_{\tilde \ttS,\ttT}'$ and $Z'_{\tilde \ttS,\ttT}$ to denote the original $X'_{\ttT}$, $Y'_{\ttT}$ and $Z'_{\ttT}$ in \eqref{S:moduli-Y_S} to indicate their dependence on $\tilde \ttS$.
 We will define a twisted partial Frobenius

 compatible via $\eta_1$ with the $\gothF'_{\gothp^2,\tilde \ttS}$ on $\bfSh_{K'}(G'_{\tilde \ttS})_{k_0}$ defined in Subsection~\ref{S:partial Frobenius}.
 For an $S$-valued point $x=(A, \iota_A,\lambda_A, \alpha_{K'}, B, \iota_B, \lambda_B, \beta_p, C, \iota_C; \phi_A, \phi_B)$ of $Y'_{\tilde \ttS,\ttT}$, its image